MotherNature/theladders-object-calisthenics/interactions.md

 # Pending

-+ Recruiters should be able to see a listing of the jobs they have posted.
++ Employers should be able to see a listing of the jobs they have posted.
 + Jobseekers, when displayed, should be displayed by their name.
-+ Recruiters, when displayed, should be displayed by their name.
++ Employers, when displayed, should be displayed by their name.
-+ Recruiters should be able to see jobseekers who have applied to their jobs by both job and day.
++ Employers should be able to see jobseekers who have applied to their jobs by both job and day.
 If possible, we would like to be able to combine the 2 and see jobseekers who have applied to a given job on a given day.
 + TheLadders wants the system to be able to handle more than one job with the same title.
 + TheLadders wants the system to be able to handle more than one jobseeker with the same name.
-+ TheLadders wants the system to be able to handle more than one recruiter with the same name.
++ TheLadders wants the system to be able to handle more than one employer with the same name.
 + TheLadders should be able to get a report of what jobseekers have applied to jobs on any given day.
-+ TheLadders should be able to see aggregate job application numbers by job and recruiter.
++ TheLadders should be able to see aggregate job application numbers by job and employer.
-+ TheLadders should be able to ascertain jobseeker, job, recruiter and job application date from the job application report.
++ TheLadders should be able to ascertain jobseeker, job, employer and job application date from the job application report.
 + TheLadders should be able to get the job application report in either csv or html format.

 # In Progress